 For Kanchenjunga, Manaslu and Annapurna treks it really can be hot and sweaty in the initial low country.
-For spring (Apr-May) you will also want an umbrella (available in Kathmandu), better in rain than any Gore-tex.
+For spring (April-May) you might also want an umbrella (available in Kathmandu), better in rain than any waterproof jacket.

-Especially for Oct-Nov-Dec treks you really do want WARM gear for the evenings, a good down jacket and some insulated pants, and a real -30C/-20F sleeping bag.
+Especially for Oct-Nov-Dec treks you really do want WARM gear for the evenings, a good down jacket and some insulated pants, and a real 4/5 season -29C/-20F sleeping bag.

 Assorted clothing styles of ~5000m high country wear on a chilly day - Jamie

-Celesta in pink: running cap, Goretex jacket, Buff, thin thermal and thick thermal top underneath, softshell pants, all leather hiking boots
+Celesta in pink: running cap, Gore-tex jacket, Buff, thin thermal and thick thermal top, softshell pants, all leather hiking boots

 Virtually all trekking gear is available in Kathmandu and we are happy to show you the better shops.
-Tridevi Marg is a street with mostly top notch imported gear, Mountain Hardwear, The North Face, Marmot, Black Diamond climbing gear plus head torches and others, and prices are reasonable, roughly no tax USA prices.
+Tridevi Marg is a street with mostly top notch imported gear, Mountain Hardwear, The North Face, Outdoor Research, Marmot, Black Diamond climbing gear plus head torches and others, and prices are reasonable, roughly equivalent to the no tax USA prices.

 Locally made gear is much cheaper and must be tried on carefully and checked carefully for quality, but on the whole it is OK.